Tenant's Guide to Renting Property

-Once you have found the properties you want to view the agent will be able to arrange viewings and accompany these with you
+Once you’ve found a property you want to view, the estate agent will be able to arrange a viewing and accompany you to see the property/properties.

 2. Viewings and securing a property

-Once you have found the right flat or house to call home you will need to put a reservation fee down to state your intention as well as providing more information to the agent about when you want to move.
+Once you’ve found the right property to call home, you’ll need to pay a holding deposit of one week’s rent to state your intention and remove the property from the market, as well as stating to your estate agent when you want to move.

-You will be asked to give references to your prospective landlord and letting agent to confirm that you have rented in the past without any major problems, this is commonly completed on line using a specialist reference company.
-As part of this process you will be asked to provide
+Before renting your new property, you’ll be asked to give references to your estate agent and prospective landlord to confirm that you have rented previously without any major issues.
+This is usually completed online using a specialist reference company (Alexander & Co uses Rightmove).
+As part of this process, you’ll be asked for:

 - Confirmation of employer and annual income (the reference companies will need to see that your annual salary is at least equal to the monthly rental multiplied by 30)

-- No adverse credit in the form of a county court judgment, bankruptcy order or similar
+- No adverse credit in the form of a county court judgment (CCJ), bankruptcy order or similar

-- If you're self-employed, either an accounts reference or to provide evidence of the last three years' tax return
+- If you're self-employed, either an accounts reference or evidence of tax returns for the last 3 years

 4. The deposit

-This deposit will equate to 1.5 months rent and is held as the landlord’s cover for any excessive damages that need to be repaired at the end of the tenancy and the deposit must be logged with one of the government approved schemes, this will be reflected and confirmed within your tenancy agreement.
-The deposit will need to be protected and you will receive confirmation when this has been completed.
+The deposit or Zero Deposit Guarantee is held as the landlord’s cover for any excessive damages that need to be repaired at the end of the tenancy, and the tenancy must be logged with a government-approved scheme.
+This will be reflected and confirmed within your tenancy, and you will receive a certificate of your deposit having been registered.

 5. Tenancy Agreement

-A Tenancy Agreement is a legally binding document that sets out the terms of the tenancy and is drawn up to ensure the rights and obligations of both the tenant and the landlord are adhered to.
-All parties will be asked to sign this document, which agrees the responsibilities of the landlord and tenant.
-You will need to retain a copy of this agreement as you may need to refer to it during the tenancy.
+A tenancy agreement is a legally-binding document that sets out the terms of the tenancy, and is drawn up to ensure the rights and obligations of both the tenant and the landlord are adhered to.
+It also outlines the responsibilities of both the tenant and the landlord throughout the tenancy itself.
+All parties must sign the tenancy agreement, and you will need to retain a copy of this agreement, as you may need to refer to it during your tenancy.

-Once you have moved into your new home you will need to report any maintenance issues or requirements as soon as they happen and you are aware of them.
-This will either be directly to the landlord or the property management company if the landlord has employed one.
-The landlord or property manager will then arrange for any work required to be completed.
-As the tenant you will be required to allow access to the property for any works to be completed.
+Once you have moved into your new property, you’ll need to report any maintenance issues or requirements as soon as they happen/you are aware of them.
+If your landlord manages your property, you will need to report these directly to your landlord; if an estate agent – like Alexander & Co – is managing your property, you will need to speak to your management company.
+The landlord or management company will then arrange for any work required to be completed.
+As the tenant of the property, you will be required to allow access to the property for any works to be completed.

 9. Rent payments

-Your rent will need to be paid monthly in advance by bank standing order and the full details of where and when the rent is to be paid wil be listed within your tenancy agreement.
-The rent will be due on the monthly anniversary of your move in date so if your tenancy started on the 5 th of the month your rent will be due on the 5 th of each subsequent month.
+Your rent will need to be paid monthly in advance by bank standing order.
+The full details of where and when the rent is to be paid will be listed within your tenancy agreement.
+The rent is due on the monthly anniversary of your move-in date (so if you moved in on the 5th of the month, your rent will be due on the 5th of each subsequent month).

-Throughout the tenancy your landlord or property manager will need to inspect the property to make sure that everything is in order and there are no maintenance issues that you may have missed.
-The visits are usually conducted and as the property is a huge investment for your landlord they will want to make sure it is being looked after and that any work required is completed quickly for you.
+Throughout your tenancy, the landlord or property management company will need to inspect the property to make sure that everything is in order and there are no maintenance issues that you may have missed.
+A rental property is a huge investment for your landlord, so they will want to make sure it is being looked after, and that any work required is completed quickly for you.